apify/apify-docs/content/academy/anti_scraping/techniques/fingerprinting.md

 await page.goto('https://google.com');
 ```

+> Note that the Apify SDK automatically applies wide variety fingerprints by default, so it is not required to do this unless you need a super specific custom fingerprint to scrape with.

 ## [](#next) Next up

 [Next up]({{@link anti_scraping/techniques/geolocation.md}}), we'll be covering **geolocation** methods that websites use to grab the location from which a request has been made, and how they relate to anti-scraping.